Everywhere you turn these days, you hear about authenticity.

 Seth Godin famously said that authenticity in marketing is telling a story people want to hear, and then making the story a reality.
 He caught some flack for that, but that doesn’t make it any less valid.

-And yet, even that’s confusing, because you start to think it’s your story that matters.
+And yet, even that’s confusing, because you start to think it’s your story that matters as you build a personal brand.

 Your story absolutely matters, but only to the extent that it helps people tell the story they want to tell about themselves.